-2. REPORT BY THE CHAIRPERSON OF COUNCIL
+REPORT BY THE CHAIRPERSON OF COUNCIL

-The 2022 academic year saw a full return of students and staff to campus.
-Although, we were still presented with challenges imposed mainly by the COVID-19 pandemic, health and safety protocols continued to be put in place to ensure a safe return of students and staff to campus.
+The 2022 academic year saw the full return of students and staff to campus.
+Although we were still presented with challenges imposed mainly by the COVID-19 pandemic, health and safety protocols were put in place to ensure the safe return of students and staff to campus.

-In 2022, Rhodes University underwent a review of its Institutional Development Plan (IDP) for the period of 2023-2028, the plan has been hailed as the blueprint for achieving academic excellence and ensuring long-term sustainability at the University.
+In 2022, Rhodes University underwent a review of its Institutional Development Plan (IDP) for the period of 2023-2028.
+The plan has been hailed as the blueprint for achieving academic excellence and ensuring long-term sustainability at the University.
 Council is pleased with this milestone and eagerly anticipates the effective execution of the IDP's strategic objectives.

 Council performed its fiduciary duties with dedication and commitment in 2022.
 This is testimony to the fact that all the meetings of Council were held as scheduled despite the hybrid mode that was adopted in 2022.
-There was 77,3% average attendance of meetings of Council; this is a slight increase from 2021 (73%).
+There was a 77,3% average attendance rate of meetings of Council; a slight increase from 2021's 73%.
 Members of Council of Rhodes University receive no session allowances/remuneration for their immense contribution to the governance oversight of the University.
 I commend the members of Council for their selfless commitment to the advancement of the University in its quest for the common public good.
 I also commend the management, staff, and students on their achievements in 2022.

-It is evident from the enrolment KPIs in Table 1 that in 2022 Rhodes University excelled in the core mandates of teaching, learning and research despite the many challenges the University faces.
-The University achieved above targeted number (1254) of graduates at undergraduate level by 51.
-This is an impressive accomplishment considering it was achieved in the year just after the COVID-19 pandemic restrictions.
+It is evident from the enrolment KPIs in Table 1 that in 2022 Rhodes University excelled in the core mandates of teaching, learning, and research despite the many challenges the University faced.
+With 1254 graduates at undergraduate level, the University exceeded its graduate target by 51.
+This is an impressive accomplishment considering it was achieved in the year just after the lifting of COVID-19 pandemic restrictions.
 Council has noted the marginal decrease in the undergraduate success rate from 81% in 2021 to 79% in 2022.
 The University is committed to reversing the decreasing trend of success rate at undergraduate level.
-The University is punching above its weight in the sector particularly in terms of research output per capita.
+The University is punching above its weight in the sector, particularly in terms of research output per capita.
 The overall academic success is underpinned by the research-teaching-community engagement nexus, which enables our students to access powerful knowledge.

 Rhodes University continues to implement cost management initiatives and perform active cash management as part of their financial sustainability strategy.
-Notwithstanding the continued challenges within the local municipality, national financial budget cuts, and other challenges within the sector and the entire country broadly.
-The University has once again succeeded in ending the year in a sound financial position, evidenced by the improvement in the Rhodes University Council unrestricted funds.
+The University has achieved these notwithstanding the continued challenges within the local municipality, national financial budget cuts, and other challenges within the sector and those affecting the entire country broadly.
+The University has once again succeeded in ending the year in a sound financial position, as evidenced by the improvement in our Council unrestricted funds.